Let’s tackle how to boil eggs to perfection. With these simple tips, you will never struggle to make boiled eggs again.

-Most people don’t find the idea of cooking a hard boiled egg to be that difficult; however they quickly find the execution to be more complicated than envisioned as they often find egg shells clinging to the flesh of the egg like Kim Kardashian clings to illusions of relevance.
-Meanwhile the interior surrounding the yolk may turn unappetizing green.
-With a few simple steps these frustrations can be minimized if not completed avoided.
+Most people don’t find the idea of cooking a hard boiled egg to be that difficult; however, they quickly find the execution to be more complicated than envisioned as they often find eggshells clinging to the flesh of the egg like a Kardashian clinging to illusions of relevance.
+Meanwhile, the interior surrounding the yolk may turn unappetizing green.
+With a few simple steps, these frustrations can be minimized if not completed avoided.

 Once you have your eggs you will want to fill a pot with a few inches of cold water, enough to cover a single layer of eggs.
 This water should be salted and a teaspoon of vinegar should be added.
 Why?
 Adding salt and vinegar will prevent excessive egg whites from leaking out should the shell crack during cooking.

 Now gently add your eggs in a single layer in the pot.
 If you just drop them in they will crack and adding them in a single layer ensures they cook evenly.